dzoka/PickingList/README.md

 # PickingList

-A project to use Raspberry Pi with touchscreen in production floor to submit the parts used to Dynamics AX 2009 Picking List journal.
+A project to use Raspberry Pi with touchscreen and barcode scanner in production floor to submit the parts used to Dynamics AX 2009 Picking List journal.